-- Applications are due by March 1, 2020.
-We intend to have selected and invited the cohort by March 30, 2020 (and hope to meet some of you at AERA in San Francisco in April!)
+Applications are due by March 31, 2022, at 11:59PM EDT.
+We intend to have selected and invited the cohort by May 2022 (and hope to meet you over a virtual "coffee" before the Summer Institute).

 - What is the time commitment of participating in the Program?

-Scholars must commit to participating in the one-week Summer Institute (August 2020) and end-of-year Capstone Conference (August 2021) in person at the University of Maryland, College Park, campus.
+Scholars must commit to participating in the one-week Summer Institute (August 2022) and end-of-year Capstone Conference (August 2023) in person at the University of Maryland, College Park, campus (NOTE: Due to COVID-19, the 2022 Summer Institute may be delivered online).
 The ongoing workshops and trainings throughout the year will be provided both online (or, if local, in person).
 Workshops last between 1 and 3 days, and Scholars will be required to participate in 8 workshops throughout the year.
 Scholars must commit to attending online monthly mentorship meetings with their quantitative mentor, content area mentor, and graduate student facilitator.
 In addition, Scholars will be asked to engage in peer discussions via the moderated social media group.
 Finally, Scholars will need to dedicate sufficient "on-your-own" time to make satisfactory progress on their chosen research proposal throughout the Scholar year.